BardSec/software-catalog-public/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Dark Mode**: Automatic dark mode based on system preference
 - **Docker Deployment**: Single container with SQLite, ready for Cloudflare tunnel
+- **Export**: Export a JSON of all software in the catalog
+- **Import**: Import a JSON to populate the catalog.
+Imports can replace existing entries, or merge with existing entries.

 ## Pre-Reqs: Gather Before You Begin